Collared Peccary

 Fun Facts for Kids

 • The word "javelina" means "javelin" or "sword" in Spanish.
-These animals are so called due to their sharp tusks.
+These animals are so-called due to their sharp tusks.

-• The word "pecary" is likely to originate from the native Brazilian Tupi language and literally means "many paths through the woods".
+• The word "pecary" is likely to originate from the native Brazilian Tupi language and means "many paths through the woods".
 In Brazil, these animals are known as "tajacus".

 • An alternative name of this species is the "musk hog".
 The animal gets this name due to its scent glands, producing a smelly odor that is used in marking the territory.